- Issuing Office: Office of the Provost

 - Each party to the grievance may have one advisor present during a hearing.
 The advisor's role is limited to advising the Grievant or Respondent.
 An advisor may not participate in a hearing, question any witnesses or Grievance Panel member, or in any way interfere with the proceedings.

-- The Office of the Provost, the Office of Human Resources, the Office of Equality and Diversity, and/or the Office of General Counsel may be consulted by the Grievance Panel Subcommittee on procedures or other matters involved in the dispute, as appropriate, including maintaining confidentiality, conducting a hearing, handling of documents and preparing recommendations.
+- The Office of the Provost, the Office of Human Resources, the Office for Institutional Equity and Inclusive Culture, and/or the Office of General Counsel may be consulted by the Grievance Panel Subcommittee on procedures or other matters involved in the dispute, as appropriate, including maintaining confidentiality, conducting a hearing, handling of documents and preparing recommendations.

 - At the conclusion of the grievance process, the Representative shall submit a formal written report to the Chair, to the parties of the grievance and the supervisor(s) of the Grievant and Respondent, including the Dean/Director, Provost and President, as applicable from Section A.1.e.
 This report should include a description of the investigation, a summary of the findings of the Grievance Panel, its recommendations and the basis for those recommendations.